moeizuvn/moeizuvn/README.md

 ## 🚀 About Me

 - 📚 **Horror Story Enthusiast**: I love writing and reading horror stories.
-Some of my works include "The Suicide Room" and "Children in the Forrest".
+Some of my works include "Midnight Hospital Case" and "A Package Marked “Return to Sender”".
 I also enjoy stories like "Chuyên Án Bệnh Viện Lúc Nữa Đêm".
 - 💻 **Web Developer**: I specialize in creating beautiful and functional websites.
 My projects often focus on file uploading and sharing systems with robust features.
 - 🌐 **Tech Stack**: Proficient in Python, JavaScript, CSS, HTML, and more.
 I enjoy working with modern frameworks and technologies.